Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance.md

 weight: 20
 ---

-Configure your.
+Configure your Rutime Compliance with the Axway Central CLI.

 ## Before you start

-* You understand
+* The Axway Central CLI must be installed and Amplify platform connectivity are required to configure the Graylog agent.
-* You know
+* You know which environments have Managed APIs for the Graylog agent to correlate with the API calls monitored by Graylog API Security.

 ## Objectives

-Learn how to
+Learn how to install and configure the Graylog Agent for Runtime Compliance.

-## Use cases
+## Install and Configure the Graylog Agent

-A provider may want to
+TBD